mdn/content/files/en-us/web/javascript/reference/global_objects/string/substring/index.md

 {{JSRef}}

-The **`substring()`** method returns the part of the `string` from the start index up to and excluding the end index, or to the end of the string if no end index is supplied.
+The **`substring()`** method returns the part of the `string` from the start index up to end excluding the end index, or to the end of the string if no end index is supplied.

 {{EmbedInteractiveExample("pages/js/string-substring.html")}}